Pesinn/TextMining/README.md

 A project done in the course [DM882: Text Mining], in the University of Southern Denmark ([SDU]), Odense.
 Techer: [Konrad Krawczyk].

 ## Description
-With given news articles from multiple sources as .gz [files], each of the following steps are performed:
+With given news articles from multiple sources as .gz files, each of the following steps are performed:

 - Fetch title and description for each article on certain date range
 - Text normalization on title and description for each article
 - COVID-19 classification based on the normalized text
 - Entity recognition to extract all named entities
-- ✨Display results (accuracy and propability) ✨
+- Display results (accuracy and probability)

 The data is created by [Konrad Krawczyk].
+More information about it can be found [here].

 ## Technical information
 The code is written in [Jupyter notebook] using `Python 3` programming language.